This article may contain compensated links. For more information read our disclaimer here.

 The tidal river empties into the sea here and there’s a creek with calm water that’s good for swimming.
 Alternatively, you can try your hand at surfing in the ocean.

-Whisky Bay is a glorious beach with soft sand and picturesque boulders.
-It’s considered to be a good place to watch the sunset because there are islands silhouetted on the horizon.
+Whisky Bay is a small but glorious beach with soft sand and picturesque boulders at either end.
+It’s considered to be a good place to watch the sunset because there are islands silhouetted out on the horizon.

 The water and islands surrounding The Prom are protected by Wilsons Promontory Marine National Park, extending along 17 kilometres of coastline it’s Victoria’s largest marine protected area.